Newly appointed NYA boss & deputies tour project sites | Rainbow Radio International

 Mr. Mensah took over from Mr. Emmanuel Sin-nyet Asigri, who was sacked along with his two deputies over procurement breaches.

-Mr. Nelson Owusu Ansah and Mr. Christopher Arthur were also appointed as new deputies for Operations and Finance respectively by President Nana Addo Dankwa Akufo-Addo.
+Mr. Nelson Owusu Ansah and Akosua were also appointed as new deputies for Operations and Finance respectively by President Nana Addo Dankwa Akufo-Addo.

 By: Rainbowradioonline.com